Skip to main content

 Targeting Metabolic Health with GLP-1 Agonists

-GLP-1 are a class of medications that mimic the action of the natural incretin hormone GLP-1.
+GLP-1 receptor agonists are a class of medications that mimic the action of the natural incretin hormone GLP-1.
 By activating GLP-1 receptors in the pancreas, brain, and digestive tract, these agents provide powerful metabolic benefits.
 They were initially developed for the management of type 2 diabetes, but their profound effects on appetite and weight have led to their approval for chronic weight management.

 The mechanism of action is multifaceted.
 GLP-1 agonists enhance glucose-dependent insulin secretion, meaning they only stimulate insulin release when blood sugar is high, which reduces the risk of hypoglycemia.
 They also slow gastric emptying, which prolongs the feeling of fullness and blunts post-meal blood sugar spikes.